Delaware Shores Sightseeing and Hiking Draw Nature Lovers

 Delaware Shores sightseeing and hiking options include sandy beaches, forested hiking trails and scenic bike paths.
 Paddlers will find rivers, estuaries, ponds and marshes, all perfect for kayaking and canoeing.
-Delaware Bay and the Atlantic Ocean provide the perfect playground for sailing, boating, fishing, windsurfing, kiteboarding, parasailing, skimboarding and surfing.
+Delaware Bay and the Atlantic Ocean provide a pristine playground for sailing, boating, fishing, windsurfing, kiteboarding, parasailing, skimboarding and surfing.

-During the spring and fall migrations, birders in Delaware Shores can observe exotic birds as they travel along the Atlantic Flyway.
-During the summer months, whale and dolphin-watching cruises are top attractions for ecotourists.
-Read about more Delaware Shores natural attractions that provide scenic views and local culture:
+During spring and fall migrations, birders in Delaware Shores can observe exotic birds as they travel along the Atlantic Flyway.
+Meanwhile summer months host whale and dolphin-watching cruises.
+However, there’s even more to see.
+Read about the top Delaware Shores sightseeing spots for nature lovers.

 Birdwatch at Gordons Pond